Range Extension of Ammeter and Voltmeter

 Whereas in the case of moving iron ammeters, for the ranges up to 0 – 250 A, shunts are used and for the ranges higher than that, CTs are used.

-And also, in the case of moving iron voltmeters, for the ranges up to 0 – 750 V, multipliers are used and for the ranges higher than that, PTs are used.
+Also, in the case of moving iron voltmeters, for the ranges up to 0 – 750 V, multipliers are used and for the ranges higher than that, PTs are used.

 Range Extension of Ammeter by Shunt

 It is possible to extend the range of an ammeter by using a shunt.
-A shunt is a low-value resistance having minimum temperature co-efficient and is connected in parallel with the ammeter whose range is to be extended.
+A shunt is a low-value resistance having a minimum temperature coefficient and is connected in parallel with the ammeter whose range is to be extended.
 The combination is connected in series with the circuit whose current is to be measured.

 This shunt provides a bypath for extra current because it is connected across (i.e. in parallel with) the instrument.